-COMMISSIONERS OF THE HOUSING AUTHORITY OF THE COUNTY OF KING:
+NOW THEREFORE, BE IT RESOLVED BY THE BOARD OF COMMISSIONERS OF THE HOUSING AUTHORITY OF THE COUNTY OF KING:

-1. The Board of Commissioners hereby approves the MTW Plan attached to this resolution met and authorizes the Chair of the Board to execute the attached HUD Certification of
+- 1. The Board of Commissioners hereby approves the MTW Plan attached to this resolution and the accompanying memorandum for implementation and submission to HUD. - 2.
+The Board of Commissioners certifies that the Public Hearing requirements have been met and authorizes the Chair of the Board to execute the attached HUD Certification of Compliance with MTW Plan Requirements and Related Regulations.